 Meet at the Madison Avenue BID offices: 29 East 61 Street, Third Floor, New York, NY 10065

 Join AIANY and the Madison Avenue BID as we set out in person to discover the history behind Madison Avenue’s landmark buildings and explore how high-fashion retail has been incorporated into the district to create a world-famous shopping destination.
-Since the early 20th century, many of the area's historic residential buildings—from brownstones built in the 1870s and 1880s to lavish Beaux Arts townhouses by celebrated architects such as McKim, Mead & White, Carrère & Hastings, and Ernest Flagg, to luxury apartment buildings designed by Rosario Candela and Emery Roth—have been transformed to accommodate high-end stores.
+The area has evolved from brownstones built in the 1870s and 1880s to lavish Beaux Arts townhouses by celebrated architects such as McKim, Mead & White, Carrère & Hastings, and Ernest Flagg, to luxury apartment buildings designed by Rosario Candela, Emery Roth, and others.
+Since the early 20th century, many of these historic residential buildings have been transformed to accommodate prestigious stores.
 The tour will examine architecture from 1870 to the present on and near Madison in the East 60s and 70s, an area entirely within the Upper East Side Historic District, and consider how landmark designation has preserved the avenue’s distinctive character.

 This monthly tour is offered in partnership with the Madison Avenue Business Improvement District (BID), a public-private partnership established in 1996, with the goal of enhancing the quality of life for the community and its visitors.
 The BID focuses on public safety, sanitation, promotion and advocacy for the district, striving to make Madison Avenue a more attractive and dynamic place in which to shop, live, work and visit.

 AIANY Guide: John Arbuckle, Assoc.
 AIA

 The safety and comfort of our guides and guests is our number one priority.
 By registering for this tour, you acknowledge and agree to adhere to the following guidelines: